pivotal/docs-tap/multicluster/reference/tap-values-iterate-sample.hbs.md

 # The above shared keys may be overridden in the below section.

 buildservice:
-# Takes the value from shared section above by default, but can be overridden by setting a different value.
+# Takes the value from the shared section earlier by default, but can be overridden by setting a different value.
   kp_default_repository: "KP-DEFAULT-REPO"
   kp_default_repository_secret:
     name: "KP-DEFAULT-REPO-SECRET"